angelica3990/credit-risk-classification/README.md

 ## Overview of the Analysis

-The purpose of this analysis is to run a classification report to analyze results and conclude on the strength of the model for predicting new data.
+The purpose of this analysis is to train a model to detect healthy and high-risk loans.

 ## Results
 - Machine Learning Model 1: